microsoft/Web-Dev-For-Beginners/2-js-basics/4-arrays-loops/README.md

 ### For Loop

 The `for` loop requires 3 parts to iterate:
-    - `counter` A variable that is typically initialized with a number that counts the number of iterations.
+- `counter` A variable that is typically initialized with a number that counts the number of iterations
 - `condition` Expression that uses comparison operators to cause the loop to stop when `true`
 - `iteration-expression` Runs at the end of each iteration, typically used to change the counter value

 ```javascript
 // Counting up to 10